assafi2/Mach-Messages-Client---Server-IPC/README.md

 - support copy on write optimizations for clients data

-- effective concurrency in aspects of shared data manipulation by multiple threads
+- effective shared data access by multiple threads to improve concurrency